brodieaustin/poisoned-well-novel/poisoned-well.md

 Manan thought of a good lie, "Maybe if you tell me, then I can try to deliver a message to someone, convince someone that you're innocent."

 "Yes, that might work.
 You're right.
 If I can explain the death, then it will show that I'm innocent.
-Well, I can tell you right now that hte bottles the held the potions were very exotic, and not from here."
+Well, I can tell you right now that the bottles the held the potions were very exotic, and not from here."

 "How do you know?"